An Algorithm for the Separation-Preserving Transition of Clusterings: Abstract

 \section{Abstract}

 The separability of clusters is one of the most desired properties in clustering.
 There is a wide range of settings in which different clusterings of the same data set appear.
-A common application lies in the need for a transition of one separable clustering into another one.
+We are interested in applications where there is a need for an explicit, gradual transition of one separable clustering into another one.
 This transition should be a sequence of simple, natural steps that upholds separability of the clusters throughout.

-In this paper, we design an algorithm for such a transition.
+We design an algorithm for such a transition.
 We exploit the intimate connection of separability and linear programming over bounded-shape partition and transportation polytopes: separable clusterings lie on the boundary of partition polytopes, form a subset of the vertices of the corresponding transportation polytopes, and circuits of both polytopes are readily interpreted as sequential or cyclical exchanges of items between clusters.
 This allows for a natural approach to achieve the desired transition through a combination of two walks: an edge walk between two so-called radial clusterings in a transportation polytope, computed through an adaptation of classical tools of sensitivity analysis and parametric programming; and a walk from a separable clustering to a corresponding radial clustering, computed through a tailored, iterative routine updating cluster sizes and re-optimizing the cluster assignment of items.